With all the great flavor of Marsala, these Marsala roasted mushrooms are the perfect side dish to nearly any meal!

 If you crave roasted vegetables like I do, here’s some of my favorite recipes and how-to’s.
 Learn how to roast radishes, how to roast broccoli, how to roast beets, how to roast squash, and how to roast cauliflower.
 But wait, there’s more!

-- Wash mushrooms and slice in half or in quarters.
+- Wash mushrooms and slice in half or in quarters, if large.

-- Other varieties of mushrooms may be used.
+- Other varieties of mushrooms may be used, or a combination.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.